-The device allows you to view information such as your heart rate, power and speed and still keep your eyes peeled for potential hazards in front of you.
+The device also allows you to view information such as your heart rate, power and speed and still keep your eyes peeled for potential hazards in front of you.
 The wearable can even help you find your way with detailed navigation prompts, complete with street names, directional arrows and distance to turn.

 Inside the helmet are sensors that monitor your heart rate, count your calories, give you an analysis of your performance, and protect your head – all, according to the company, with aerospace level accuracy.
-Apparently, the sensors in the helmets first started as a way to measure the vitals of astronauts and jet pilots.
+Apparently, the sensors in the helmets first started off as a way to measure the vitals of astronauts and jet pilots.

-Riders who use heart rate and are in the market for a new helmet should definitely give this one a close look.
+Riders who use heart rate and are in the market for a new helmet should definitely give this one a closer look.
 Rather bizarrely, the company also sells a smart hat and even a smart visor!
 They feature all the sensors of the helmet and are designed for active sports.

 Moov Now is a one of a kind wearable fitness coach that actively monitors your activity and advises you in real time how to get the most from your workout.
 Similar to many other fitness trackers, Moov tracks your daily activity and sleep — but rather than steps, Moov measures movement within 3D space.